How to write a viral blog post (Guide with examples and tools)

 Pro content marketers know the strategies and tricks that not only make writing online easier, but make it more effective, faster and more valuable to the reader.

-In this content marketing guide we’ll look at some examples of some top blog posts and show you exactly how to write a blog post that gets clicks, shares and conversions.
+In this content marketing guide we’ll look at what makes a good article, some examples of some top blog posts and show you exactly how to write a blog post that gets clicks, shares and conversions.

 Then, at the end of the guide, we’ll also give you the chance to download our article editing checklist.
-Use it to be doubly sure your posts have the coveted Hubbub Labs Seal of Approval.
+Use it to write great content for your blog and be doubly sure your posts have the coveted Hubbub Labs Seal of Approval.
 Sound good?
 Okay, here goes.

 Before you write

 The internet is a big, scary place.
-And if you’re not sure who you are writing for, your blog post or piece of content is not going to appeal to anyone.
+And if you’re not sure who you are writing for, your blog post or piece of content is not going to have an impact.

 Think of it like this.
 Imagine you’re writing a email about your business to the internet.
 What would you say and how would you say it?
 What would the internet want to know?